dichevk/Weather-analysis-tool-python/README.md

 # Weather analysis tool

-Weather output tool using mateo and geocode web weather APIs
+Weather analysis tool using mateo and geocode web weather APIs

 The project contains the file apiquestion.py which contains the python code - backend logic + frontend Command Line user input handling + Textual User interface (CLI)
 ApiquestionUnitTests.py contains a set of unit tests for the functions of apiquestion.py